Mahesank/tradeix_api_demo/README.md

 ## Import Project

-Import the project pom file using Intelej or eclipse
+Import the project pom file using intellij or eclipse

 ## Execution

-Execution of the project can be done by mvn cmd or using the Intelej or eclipse
+Execution of the project can be done by mvn cmd or using the intellij or eclipse

 Below command should download the required dependencies and start the test mvn clean install

-Steps to execute Using IDE
+## Steps to execute Using IDE

-Import the project using  Intelej or eclipse
+Import the project using  intellij or eclipse
 Run the EmployeeAPITest.java file present under src>test>java